boutiques/boutiques/README.md

   * **`description`:** description of the input.
   * `command-line-key`: a string, contained in `command-line`, substituted at runtime.
   * `list`: a boolean, true if the input is a list of value.
 Defaults to false.
   * `optional`: a boolean, true if input is optional.
+Defaults to false.
   * `command-line-flag`: a string involved in the `command-line-key` substitution.
 Examples: ```-v```, ```--force```.
 * `outputs`: an array of objects with the following properties:
   * **`name`**, **`description`**: see description in input properties.